Complex Civil Cases are assigned for all purposes to either:

 Discovery Disputes During Depositions

-If a dispute arises during a deposition that requires judicial input, the parties are to contact the Court immediately via the department telephone number.
-If the parties cannot reach the department to which they are assigned, the parties may contact the other complex department.
+If a dispute arises during a deposition that requires judicial input to resolve, the parties are to contact the Court immediately via the assigned department telephone number.
+If the parties cannot reach the assigned department, the parties may contact the other complex department.

 Checklist for Approval of Class Action and/or PAGA Settlements

-This checklist provides direction on the information and argument the Court requires to grant a motion for preliminary and final approval of a class action and/or PAGA settlement.
-All parties are urged to carefully review the checklist and fully comply with each applicable item to ensure a prompt ruling from the Court.
-The motion should follow the same order as this checklist, as that is how the Court will review the motion.
+This checklist provides direction on the information and argument the Court requires to grant a motion for preliminary and final approval of a class action and/or a motion for approval of a PAGA settlement.
+All parties shall carefully review the checklist and fully comply with each applicable item to ensure a prompt ruling from the Court.
+The motion shall follow the same order as this checklist, as that is how the Court will review the motion.
 Checklist for Approval of Class Action Settlements.

 Parties Requesting a Court Reporter

 Parties requesting services of a court reporter will need to arrange for private court reporter services at their own expense, pursuant to Government code §68086 - external link and California Rules of Court, Rule 2.956 - external link.
-Requirements for requesting a court reporter are listed in the Policy for Official Reporter Pro Tempore available on the Sacramento Superior Court website at https://www.saccourt.ca.gov/court-reporters/docs/crtrp-6a.pdf.
-Parties may contact Court-Approved Official Reporters Pro Tempore by utilizing the list of Court Approved Official Reporters Pro Tempore available at https://www.saccourt.ca.gov/court-reporters/docs/crtrp-13.Pdf
+Requirements for requesting a court reporter are listed on the Court Reporters webpage at https://www.saccourt.ca.gov/court-reporters/court-reporters.aspx.

 Remote Appearances and Zoom Links